Setting Up Your Travel Agency’s Financials

 Not sure where to start?
 Just so happens I have a few suggestions to help you find a bookkeeper for your travel agency:

-- Local Bookkeeper: Word of mouth can’t be beat!
+1. Local Bookkeeper: Word of mouth can’t be beaten!
 Plus you’ll be giving this person access to your bank accounts and other sensitive information, it’s nice to meet them in person.
 Try putting up a post on Facebook, asking other entrepreneurs, or asking your tax person for a referral.

 - Price: ~ $30-50/hr